electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

 Audi will use different motor setups on the different variants.

 ![Motors](https://media.electrichasgoneaudi.net/multimedia/models/a6-e-tron/motors.jpg "Motors for Audi A6 e-tron")

+### Suspension

+Audi A6 e-tron will be available with Adaptive Air suspension.

 ## UI & MMI